 It’s important to note that Kubernetes aims to manage resources efficiently, and Kubernetes CPU throttling doesn’t necessarily indicate a problem.
 However, it will most likely impact your system performance, significantly increasing response time.
 What is throttling CPU performance down in this case is its mechanism that ensures fair distribution, preventing resource starvation.

 As we’ve figured out, different types of CPU throttling can be caused by various reasons and dramatically decrease your system performance.
-Let’s take a look at some general recommendations to prevent throttling:
+Let’s take a look at some general recommendations to prevent dynamic frequency scaling:

 • Update software: Make sure your OS, drivers, and apps are up-to-date.
 Manufacturers often release updates that may include optimizations for better compatibility with your CPU.

 • Check for malware: Perform a thorough malware scan using reliable antivirus software.
-Malware can impact system performance, overloading your computer and potentially causing throttling.
+Malware can impact system performance, overloading your computer and potentially triggering heat regulation measures.

 • Monitor CPU usage: Use system monitoring tools to check CPU usage.
 High and sustained CPU usage may indicate resource-intensive tasks that could potentially trigger throttling.